How TDI Students Can Get CDL Lodging During Training

 Keeping Costs Low After Getting Your CDL

-If you’re interested in truck driving school lodging, it’s possible that you have an extra interest in keeping your life expenses low even after you start truck driving.
+If you’re interested in CDL lodging, it’s possible that you have an extra interest in keeping your life expenses low even after you start truck driving.
 There are some simple ways to save yourself money during training and after.
 One of your biggest expenses, hands down, is going to be food.
 We previously mentioned that you can buy groceries if you’ll be staying in a hotel with a kitchenette of some sort.
 This would be a little bit harder if you’re actually in your truck.
 You need to be smart about your eating habits when you’re on the road.
 Some trucks will have a space for a small microwave or a small refrigerator/cooler.

 Certain companies will offer per diem pay when you are on the road.
 This means that a certain amount of your payment will be tax-free.
 If your company does not offer per diem pay then you should save all of your food receipts throughout your time on the road because these are tax-deductible.
 If you decide to invest in the portable cooler for your truck, try storing some lunch meat and condiments for a quick, inexpensive meal.